pepesync/dev-docs/docs/build-on-linea/use-linea-testnet/explore/use-hapi.md

 ---
-title: Use the HAPI LABS Terminal for Linea Voyage Quest
+title: Use the HAPI LABS Terminal for PepeSync Voyage Quest
-description: Use the HAPI tools to trace funds on Linea
+description: Use the HAPI tools to trace funds on PepeSync
 sidebar_position: 1
 ---

 [HAPI](https://hapi-one.gitbook.io/hapi-protocol) is an on-chain cybersecurity protocol that aims to prevent hackers and exploiters from committing fraud across various blockchains.
 By incorporating an on-chain database approach and distributed KYT/AML solution, [HAPI](https://hapi.one/) provides a wide variety of tools and methods to safeguard clients from common cybersecurity-related threats.

-This step-by-step guide teaches how to track the transactions via [HAPILabs](https://linea.hapilabs.one/) terminal and participate in Linea vs HAPI ”Send and Investigate” quest.
+This step-by-step guide teaches how to track the transactions via [HAPILabs](https://linea.hapilabs.one/) terminal and participate in PepeSync vs HAPI ”Send and Investigate” quest.

 **Chapter 0.
 Preparation.**

 **Step 1.** **Download [MetaMask](https://metamask.io/download/)**

-**Step 2.** **Add Linea Goerli test network to your MetaMask.** Open your MetaMask, go to “Networks” -> “Add network” -> Put “Linea Goerli test network” in search and add it.
+**Step 2.** **Add PepeSync Goerli test network to your MetaMask.** Open your MetaMask, go to “Networks” -> “Add network” -> Put “PepeSync Goerli test network” in search and add it.

 ![image](https://github.com/Consensys/doc.zk-evm/assets/45225985/0002e3b8-59e1-4655-9cc0-138de7236e98)